dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ---

 ### 🕶️ Motivation
-Numerous biology and medical procedures involve counting cells from images taken with microscope.
+Numerous biology and medical procedures involve counting cells from images taken with a microscope.
 Counting cells reveals the concentration of bacteria and viruses and gives vital information on the progress of a disease.
 To accomplish the counting, researchers painstakingly count the cells by hand with the assistance of a device called [hemocytometer](https://www.youtube.com/watch?v=WWS9sZbGj6A&ab_channel=ThermoFisherScientific).
 This process is repetitive, tedious, and prone to errors.